wenching/cri_rnaseq_2018/README.md

 ## Acknowledgments

 * Thank [Kyle Hernandez](https://github.com/kmhernan) for providing a private Git repository in the begining of this project
-* Thank [Riyue Bao](https://github.com/riyuebao) for providing tutorial dataset and the pipeline in the Perl version
+* Thank [Riyue Bao](https://github.com/riyuebao) for providing tutorial dataset, figures, and the pipeline of the Perl version
-* Thank for [PurpleBooth](https://gist.github.com/PurpleBooth) providing the templates of [README.md](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) & [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426)
+* Thank [PurpleBooth](https://gist.github.com/PurpleBooth) for providing the templates of [README.md](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) & [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426)